cmllr/munin-node/README.md

 ## Deployment

-Install Python3 (not 2!), run `py munin-node.py`.
+Install Python3 (not 2!) and the library (`psutil`, e. g. via `pip` or `easy_install`), run `py munin-node.py`.
 Thats all.
 The program will listen on the default port 4949.
 I'm trying to avoid third party requirements to keep the node atomic.

 ### Why the **** did you use Python?